 Billy Baker is a feature writer for The Boston Globe.

 He holds a master’s degree from the Columbia Journalism School and a bachelor’s degree from Tulane University, and is a graduate of Boston Latin School.
-He teaches feature writing and profile writing in the graduate journalism program at Harvard University’s extension school.
+For several years, he taught feature writing and profile writing in the graduate journalism program at Harvard University’s extension school.

 Billy Baker can be reached at firstname.lastname@example.org.